uconneeb/evolution/applets/fst.md

 ## Fst and genetic drift in small populations

 Press the 'n' key to advance to the next generation.
+Press the 's' key to toggle between 4 and 16 diploid individuals per population.
 Refresh your browser to start over.

 Note that **AA** homozygotes are yellow, **Aa** heterozygotes are orange, and **aa** homozygotes are red.
 The frequency of allele **A** used at the start is _p_ = 0.5.